CyR1en/PEAKLaunchSwapper/README.md

 ## PEAK Steam Launch Metadata Swapper
 _Only for windows_
 ### When to use this
-Currently (6/26/2025), when you launch PEAK directly, Steam will automatically use the first launch option for the game, meaning the game will always use Vulkan if launched directly.
+Currently (6/26/2025), when you launch PEAK directly, Steam will automatically use the first launch option for the game, meaning the game will always use Vulkan if launched directly (or with a mod manager).
 This causes an issue with mods that use `DX12` to draw on the screen, etc. This simple command-line app will swap the launch options so that when launched directly, it will not append the `-force-vulkan` parameter and use `DX12`.

 ### How do I use it?
 1. Download the latest executable [here](https://github.com/CyR1en/PEAKLaunchSwapper/releases/download/0.1.0/peakls.exe)